 You can apply both types of local adjustments to any photo.
 You can synchronize local adjustment settings across multiple selected images.
-You can also create local adjustment presets so that you can quickly reapply an effect that you use frequently.
+You can also create local adjustment presets so that you can quickly reapply an effect you use frequently.

 Getting local adjustments “right” in Camera Raw takes some experimentation.
 The recommended workflow is to select a tool and specify its options, and then apply the adjustment to the photo.
 Then you can go back and edit that adjustment, or apply a new one.